WHAT IS A WATERSHED?

 Watersheds in San Diego County

-Here in San Diego County we have at least nine coastal draining watersheds (the exact number depends on how they have been delineated for management reasons).
+Here in San Diego County we have eleven coastal draining watersheds (though the exact number depends on how they have been delineated for management reasons).
 Watersheds do not notice or heed political boundaries, and many of ours cross county or state lines, or even the international border.
 They stretch from the mountains in the east to our bays, lagoons, and beaches in the west.

-For ten years from 2008 to 2018, San Diego Coastkeeper ran the state’s largest volunteer-based freshwater monitoring program, which kept an eye of the health of our watersheds and the rivers and streams that within them.
+For ten years from 2008 to 2018, San Diego Coastkeeper ran the state’s largest volunteer-based freshwater monitoring program, which kept an eye on the health of our watersheds and the rivers and streams within them.
 You can read more about our volunteer water quality monitoring program here, and learn about our ongoing seasonal stormwater monitoring here.